lhmngwy/KP-Liberation-APR-LH/README.md

 - Added persistent player squads, disconnect and reconnect and you will still have your squad!
 - Redeploy from anywhere as long as there are no enemies nearby.
 - AI squad members will now redeploy with the player.
 - Respawning will kill your squad too, or the last HC squad you created if you have no squad.
+No cheesing respawns to save your squad.

 Integrated from others: